What are mosquitoes?

 Standing water and areas of dense vegetation attract mosquitoes.
 Mosquitoes will travel some distance in search of food and standing water, but in most cases, they stay close to where they hatch.
 Therefore, areas near areas of standing water will have large populations of mosquitoes buzzing around.

 It is also important to note that while female mosquitoes do consume blood meals, it is not their primary food source.
 Plant nectar is both a female and male mosquito’s main source of nutrition.
 Female's only consume blood meals to obtain the protein needed to develop viable eggs.
 So, properties with lots of flowering vegetation for mosquitoes to feed on are also very attractive to mosquitoes.
+Places like our Apopka service area can often have a large infestation of mosquitoes.

 Where will I find mosquitoes?